ayudadigital/huelladigital-backend/backend/README.md

 From the terminal you can build the project with `mvn package`.
 From the IDE you may run the tests with the right mouse button on the `src/test` folder.

+## Run the Backend

+Open a new terminal with `mvn clean compile spring-boot:run` to launch the backend on port 8080.
+Remember don't close the terminal if you need use the API.